- 30 Dec Off

 Productive Techniques – Live bait fishing Gold Coast.

-A guide to live baiting the Gold coast.
+A guide to live bait fishing on the Gold coast.
 We use all of these techniques with great success on board our Gold coast fishing charters.
 Read on for some great local live baiting tips.

 Despite an enormous range of various lure fishing styles used on the many target species these days, live bait fishing is one of the simplest and most effective techniques used for catching a myriad of prized species off the Gold Coast.